HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 #### Longhands before shorthands

 Using longhands *after* shorthands is a nice way to use the defaults and override a few properties.
 It is especially useful with list-valued properties, where using a longhand helps us avoid repeating the same value multiple times.
-The **opposite** on the other hand — using longhands *before* shorthands — is always a mistake, since the shorthand will overwrite the longhand.
+The **opposite** on the other hand—using longhands *before* shorthands—is always a mistake, since the shorthand will overwrite the longhand.
 For example, take a look at this:

 ```css
 background-color: rebeccapurple; /* longhand */